IBM/cloud-functions-workshops/101-workshop-nodejs/ex5-ibm-cloud-functions-web-ui/actions.md

 ## Invoke actions

-Click the "Invoke" button to invoke an action and display the resulting activation record.
+1. Click the "Invoke" button to invoke the action and display the resulting activation record.

 _Input parameters to invocations can be modified using the "Change Input" button._